RuggeroFabbiano/FantAsta/README.md

 # FantAsta
-A platform for fantasy football auctions
+A platform for fantasy-football auctions